 Preheating is generally desirable, although not absolutely necessary in all circumstances.
 Some foods are more robust and may have acceptable results without preheating.
 These foods include large pieces of meat (whole roasts, hams, or poultry) where the total cooking time is much longer than the time required to preheat.
 These foods also include frozen potato products and frozen processed dinners that, by their nature and design, are more robust to baking variations.
 More delicate foods, such breads (including cakes, cookies, pastries, and pizzas), desserts, soufflés, etc. will likely not have acceptable results without proper preheating.

 OVEN CONTROLS

-The appearance of the knob may vary from what is shown in the manual.
+The Thermostat and Cooking-mode knobs are used together to select Oven Modes.
+The appearance of the knobs may vary from what is shown in the manual.